foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/rec_rnn_dense.rst

 satisfy the following conditions before calling the function:

  - ``bias``, ``out``, all the tensors in inputs array, and all tensors in weights array must be quantized on the tensor level.
-It implies that each tensor contains a single scale factor and a single zero offset.
+This implies that each tensor contains a single scale factor and a single zero offset.

  - ``bias`` and all tensors in weights array must be symmetric.
-It implies that both tensors contain single zero offset equal to 0.
+This implies that both tensors contain single zero offset equal to 0.

  - The scale factor of ``bias`` tensor must be equal to the multiplication of the scale factor of